 - You may need to make some adjustments.
 For example, if your place of worship is not too far from home, how about walking down instead of taking your car or the bus?
 Use the stairs instead of elevators.

 - Cut down your screen time.
 We tend to spend a long time sitting in a spot glued to our phones or watching TV.
 Why not do some chores instead?

-- Make a mental note to not stay in a spot for too long.
-Having a long phone conversation with a loved one?
-Why not multitask by taking a walk at the same time.
+- Make a mental note not to stay in a spot for too long.
+Have a long phone conversation with a loved one?
+Why not multitask by taking a walk at the same time?
 Binge-watching your favourite TV show?
-Do some push-ups, star jacks or other exercise in between episodes.
+Do some push-ups, star jacks or other exercises in between episodes.

 - The goal is to stay active.